 Job Log:

-- Support the design, installation and maintenance of orchid displays at major events and festivals for local and international audience
+• Support the design, set-up, and maintenance of plant displays at events and festivals

 Yeoh Yi Shuen